gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Fred Charrington, who gave up a large inheritance to fight against alcohol abuse and promote family values.
 *Hymn*: Onward, Christian Soldiers

-## Week 37: The Eighth Commandment
+## Week 37: Third & Fourth Commandments
 **Memory Verse**: "You shall not steal."
 (Exodus 20:15)

-### Day 1: Which Is the Eighth Commandment?
+### Day 1: What Is the Fourth Commandment and What Does It Teach?
-*Catechism Q73*: Which is the eighth commandment?
+*Combined Q86+87*: What is the fourth commandment?
+What does the fourth commandment teach us?
-*Catechism A*: The eighth commandment is, Thou shalt not steal.
+*Combined A*: [Fourth commandment text].
+To keep the Sabbath holy.
 *Hymn*: Take My Life, and Let It Be

 ### Day 2: Honesty